peterbrown454/TaleWrite/README.md

 TaleWrite is a short story website.
 It provides the user the ability to write and publish their short tales on the website, edit them if desired, and read the published tales of other authors.
 By creating their own account they can then interact with site including liking the tales of other users, and provide a genre and short excerpt to intrigue potential readers on the main page which is a listing of other published tales.
 Lastly the "published on" attribute allows authors and readers to keep track of tales and return to edit, delete, or read again if desired.

-N.B.
-In the following ReadME "Tale" is synonymous with "entry" in the code.
+Please be aware that TaleWrite is the name of the project, which changed from ProjectJournal in the code.
+And in following ReadME, "entry" is synonymous with "tale".

 ## Read page (home and landing page for first time users)